-The issue where your iPhone says it's charging but it's not can be caused by either hardware or software issues.
+The issue where your iPhone says it's charging but it's not can be caused by either hardware, software issues or system bugs.
 There can be caused by software malfunction where your iPhone software is not registering that it is charging.

 It can also be caused by battery issues if your iPhone battery is old and may be charging really slowly.
 The charger you are using may also be faulty and can be the cause of the case where your iPhone shows charging but it is not charging.

-Top 9 Methods for "iPhone Shows Charging But Not Charging"
+Part 2.
+Top 9 Methods to Fix iPhone Shows Charging But Not Charging

 If you are experiencing the problem where your iPhone is showing charging but battery percentage is not increasing then there are a few different methods you can try to resolve this.
-Try the following 9 methods to fix the problem:
+Try the following 9 methods to fix the problem, among them, the seventh -- use WooTechy iPhixer must be the 100% certainty to get this done.

-The problem causing your iPhone to show charging but not be charging could be with your iPhone charging cable.
+The problem causing your iPhone charging but not increasing could be with your iPhone charging cable.
 If your charging cable is damaged then it may not be able to charge your phone.
 You should find or buy another lightning cable and use it with your iPhone.

 If the new cable is able to effectively charge your iPhone then you know the issue was with the charging cable.
 You can continue to use the new cable and your iPhone should continue to charge normally.